SUNY Canton OnLine

 Fall/Spring, 3 credit hours

-An examination of techniques to determine the authenticity of documents through the analysis of handwriting, ink and paper sources, methods of mechanical printing, and the recovery of erasures, obliterations and alterations.
-Ten hours lecture, ten hours laboratory per week for three weeks.
+This course includes an examination of techniques used to determine the authenticity of documents through the analysis of handwriting, ink and paper sources, methods of mechanical printing, and recover of erasures, obliterations and alterations.

-Prerequisites: junior level status in the Criminal Investigation program or permission of instructor.
+Prerequisites: junior level status in the Criminal Investigation program or Criminal Justice: Law Enforcement Leadership program, or permission of instructor.

 JUST 340 LEGAL ISSUES OF THE PENAL SYSTEMS